luzzif/loopring-docs-demo/src/pages/orders.md

 #### Timestamps

-`validSince` specifies the order's effective timestamp, and`validUntil` specifies the order expiration timestamp, both in seconds since epoch.
+`validSince` specifies the order's effective timestamp, and `validUntil` specifies the order expiration timestamp, both in seconds since epoch.

 When the relayer receives an order, it will verify these two timestamps in the order; Loopring's ZKP circuit code will also check these two timestamps during settlement.
-Due to the delay of zkRollup batch processing, and the possible deviation of the time on Ethereum blockchain and our servers, we strongly recommend that `validSince` be set to the current time,and the window between `validSince` and`validUntil` is no shorter than 1 week; otherwise, your order may be rejected or cancelled by the relayer.
+Due to the delay of zkRollup batch processing, and the possible deviation of the time on Ethereum blockchain and our servers, we strongly recommend that `validSince` be set to the current time, and the window between `validSince` and `validUntil` is no shorter than 1 week; otherwise, your order may be rejected or cancelled by the relayer.

 <NoticeBox mode="info">
     You can take advantage of the `validUntil` timestamp to avoid unnecessary proactive cancellation of orders.
 </NoticeBox>

 #### Fill Status and Order ID